Ante Sundaraniki: Theatrical

 The film released theatrically on 10 June 2022.
 It was announced in January 2022 that the film was going to be released in the summer of 2022.
 In February 2022, the makers announced that they would release the film in any of seven dates starting from 22 April 2022 to 10 June 2022.
 In the same month, the makers announced the film's release date as 10 June 2022.
 Apart from the original version, the film was also dubbed in Tamil under the title Adade Sundara and in Malayalam under the title Aha Sundara.

 The film's theatrical rights were sold at ₹30 crore.

 Home media

-The digital streaming rights of the film is owned by Netflix.
 The film was streamed on Netflix on 8 July 2022 in Telugu and dubbed versions of Tamil and Malayalam languages.

 Reception

 Critical reception

 Ante Sundaraniki received positive reviews from critics.
 Manoj Kumar R of The Indian Express rated the film 4 out of 5 stars and wrote "Nani effortlessly fits into the role of a rebellious man, who comes up with masterful lies as easy as he breathes.
 Nazriya Fahadh's screen presence adds a lot to the appeal of the movie".
 Siby Jeyya of India Herald rated the film 4 out of 5 stars and wrote "Director Vivek took a story of interfaith marriage, adding comedy rooted in mindlessly following religious customs, and drama rooted in striving to achieve a balance between family and love".
 Critic Latha Srinivasan wrote in Firstpost that Nani and Nazriya shone in this romantic comedy cum family drama and gave it 3 stars on 5.
 She wrote, "The director has packed a lot of depth into the film."

 Neeshita Nyayapati of The Times of India rated the film 3.5 out of 5 stars and wrote "Ante Sundaraniki is at its best when the stellar cast are mouthing off one-liners that are not just relatable but hilarious.
 Nani shines in the role of Sundar that's right down his alley while Nazriya fits right into the skin of Leela".
 A critic for Sakshi Post rated the film 3 out of 5 stars and wrote "Ante Sundarainki is an out and out family entertainer and tailor-made film for Nani fans".

 Sowmya Rajendran of The News Minute rated the film 3 out of 5 stars and wrote "The film has good performances by the cast and is fun in parts, but the convoluted plot and lengthy runtime test your patience".
 Janani K of India Today rated the film 3 out of 5 stars and wrote "Ante Sundaraniki is a film that relies on top-notch performances and interesting sequences".
 Murali Krishna CH of Cinema Express rated the film 2.5 out of 5 stars and wrote "The film has some good moments, some genuinely funny lines and first-rate performances.
 Compared to the recent rom-coms, this film is worth giving a shot".